Marie Curie's Sex Scandal and the Duel It Inspired

 Eager to defend Curie’s honor, Langevin challenged one of the newspapers' editors to a duel.
 The two men faced off against one another, but no one fired a shot.
 Meanwhile, another man came to Curie’s defense.
 Albert Einstein offered a bit of reasoning that seemed both peculiar and offensive.
 He argued that Curie “has a sparkling intelligence, but despite her passionate nature, she is not attractive enough to represent a threat to anyone.”

-In 1911, at the height of the whole scandal, Curie won her second Nobel Prize.
+In 1911, at the height of the whole scandal, Marie Curie won her second Nobel Prize.
 The Nobel committee suggested that she skip the awards ceremony, but she went anyway.
 The furor died down eventually, no doubt aided by Curie’s humble demeanor and blinding dedication to science.
 Curie ultimately died for her work, succumbing to illnesses caused by her prolonged exposure to radioactive materials.
 Even now, Marie Curie’s notebooks are too radioactive to be picked up by hand.

 This article was written by Maggie Koerth-Baker and Linda Rodriguez-McRobbie.